apache/parquet-format/CONTRIBUTING.md

 2. Completeness: The goal of this phase is to ensure the feature is viable, there is no ambiguity in its specification by demonstrating compatibility between implementations.
-Once a change has lazy consensus, two implementations of the feature demonstrating interopability must also be provided.
+Once a change has lazy consensus, two implementations of the feature demonstrating interoperability must also be provided.
 One implementation MUST be [`parquet-java`](http://github.com/apache/parquet-java).
 It is preferred that the second implementation be